 1. Pre-stay we always need some flea & worming treatment, and vaccination details about your cat/s.
 Rather than presenting this at Reception upon arrival, for now it will be necessary to contact you in advance about this information.
 This can be done, in part at least, by telephone, or via email.
 We need to see a copy of the vaccination record card but for now we will request that you email a photo of this record to us.
 If this approach is not practical then we will need to discuss other arrangements for supplying the documentation.
 Once you’ve made your booking we will help to guide you through this process.

 2. Payments will now have to be made remotely either via our web site booking system, by phone call or by direct bank transfer.
-As the situation continues to have an element of uncertainty we are temporarily suspending the requirement for advance deposits at the time of booking, in case changing circumstances should mean we cannot honour the booking.
+We are now taking deposits but if the booking is unable to go ahead due to Government restrictions that are in place at that time it will be held for a future booking.

 3. Drop-offs will now be made according to a pre-arranged appointment schedule.
 We request that you try to keep to your designated time slot, or advise us if you are likely to be late arriving on the day.